10 Things to Consider When Choosing the Best College Dorms

 At Grace, we have rooms for 2, 3, and 4 people to ensure that you have options!

-At the end of the day, choosing a dorm comes down to your personal preferences.
+At the end of the day, choosing the best dorm comes down to your personal preferences.
 We can’t speak for every school, but at Grace, you truly cannot go wrong.
 You will find that regardless of which dorm you choose, you’ll be surrounded by people who love Christ.

 That is the biggest factor of all.